alabsi91/runny-code/webui/sources/components/accordion/README.md

 **Events**

-- `change` Emitted when the accordion changes the expand state open/close.
+- `state-change` Emitted when the accordion changes the expand state open/close.

 **Slots**